Aniket-Sharma/Aniket-Sharma/README.md

 when I'm not doing that I skate or go on hikes.

-and if I still have some spare time : I walk around with a book in my hand looking sophisticated browsing for any new cafes/spots to meet new people from all walks of life pretending to fain interest in their stories.
+and if I still have some spare time left : You'll find me walking around town with a book in my hand, looking sophisticated, seeking attention, browsing new cafes/spots, meeting people from all walks of life and pretending to fain interest in their stories.
 <hr>
 <b>Oh :) You wanna know about the professional stuff ... :</b><br>